-- 80,000 points after you spend $5,000 in the first 3 months from account opening
+- 100,000 points after you spend $15,000 in the first 3 months from account opening

-- 3x points on travel; shipping purchases; internet, cable and phone services; advertising purchases made with social media sites and search engines (for the first $150,000 spent in combined purchases each anniversary year)
+- 3x points on travel; shipping purchases; internet, cable, and phone services; advertising purchases made with social media sites and search engines (for the first $150,000 spent in combined purchases each anniversary year)

 - 1x points on all other purchases

 If your spending regularly falls within this card’s bonus spending categories, those high rewards and flexibility might be enough to justify the card’s annual fee.
 Beyond that, you’ll be able to take advantage of the card’s perks and protections, including cell phone protection, Trip Cancellation/Trip Interruption Insurance, Travel and Emergency Assistance Services, and more.
-All of these perks make it one of the best Chase credit cards and one of the best rewards credit cards 2019.
+All of these perks make it one of the best Chase credit cards and one of the best rewards credit cards 2021.

-The Ink Business Cash℠ Credit Card doesn’t offer all of the perks and protections of the Ink Business Preferred, but it’s a solid choice for small businesses that spend less than $50,000 in the card’s bonus spending categories.
+The Ink Business Cash® Credit Card doesn’t offer all of the perks and protections of the Ink Business Preferred® Credit Card, but it’s a solid choice for small businesses that spend less than $50,000 in the card’s bonus spending categories.

-The Ink Business Cash carries no annual fee and offers a $500 sign-up bonus when you spend $5,000 in the first 3 months.
+The Ink Business Cash carries no annual fee and offers a $750 sign-up bonus when you spend $7,500 in the first 3 months.
 For businesses with relatively low expenditures, that’s already a nice offer.
 Outside of that sign-up bonus, here’s what you can earn:

 - 5% cash back at office supply stores and on internet, cable and phone services (on the first $25,000 spent in combined purchases each anniversary year)